spikespaz/search-deflector/README.md

 You need a D compiler.
 I recommend [`LDC2`](https://github.com/ldc-developers/ldc/releases), if you have that you can just run `build.sh` with MinGW or Git Bash.
 Read the build script to figure out what needs to be done.
 You also need the [Microsoft Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#vs-2017).

+To compile with debug information, just run `./build.sh`.

 The build script can also compile one module at a time, but only one.

-*(If anyone is good at Bash scripting, please submit a PR with a revised build script so I can select multiple modules to compile!)*

 - `./build.sh setup`
 - `./build.sh launcher`
 - `./build.sh updater`
 - `./build.sh deflector`

+To compile for release, add `all` and `clean`.

+- `./build.sh all clean`

 You need `rcedit.exe` on your system `PATH` variable to add the icon to the executable.
 Get that from https://github.com/electron/rcedit.